Agoric/documentation/main/ertp/guide/create-fungible-erights.md

 When alice receives an alleged payment, she calls `myBaytownBucksPurse.depositAll`.
-This function first checks that its argument is a genuine payment object of the same assay than the purse.
+This function first checks that its argument is a genuine payment object of the same assay as the purse.
 If it's the case, the amount ("extent") is transfered in full from the payment to the purse.
 If there is a mismatch, the method throws an error.

 After the method call succeeded, ERTP guarantees that: